railsgirls/guides.railsgirls.com/_pages/diary-app.md

 This is an HTML unordered list with some list items containing anchors (links) with hypertext references (URLs) to other pages.
 It’s followed by a paragraph containing an image – and the image’s source is at the given URL.

+{% coach %}
-__COACH__: Explain how the Web works and talk a bit about HTML elements and attributes.
+Explain how the Web works and talk a bit about HTML elements and attributes.
+{% endcoach %}

 [Here](https://github.com/krzysztofbialek/Rails-Girls-Warsaw-App)'s a link to repo with styled basic app you can use.